-Anita Larson is an Independent Certified Funeral Celebrant who will meet with you in the comfort of your own home or location of your choosing to gather the memories of your loved one.
-This time together is of utmost importance to truly get to know your loved one.
-The sharing of stories and memories begins to bring some comfort to grieving hearts.
-Typically, Anita will invest 10-15 hours creating a meaningful, memorable, personalized funeral experience and officiating at the Venue you select.
+Anita Larson is an Independent Certified Funeral Celebrant who plans, writes, and officiates Celebrations of Life.
+She works with any funeral or cremation provider that you choose.
+A Celebrant conducts non-religious, semi-religious, and spiritual services.
+Anita will meet with you in the comfort of your own home or location of your choosing to gather the memories of your loved one.
+This time together is of utmost importance to truly get to know your loved one through your remembrances.

 Who needs a Funeral Celebrant?

 Those who wish to have a unique, completely personalized service.
 Families who may not be affiliated with a church and want enhancements from traditional services.
 People who identify as “Spiritual but Not Religious”, agnostic, or atheist.
 An interfaith family that would like to bring different beliefs into one Remembrance.

 What Colorado venues are available for Celebrations of Life?

 Colorado has a multitude of wonderful outdoor and indoor Venues.
 Visit the Resources page to see some unique locations for Memorials and Celebrations of Life.

 How long will the Ceremony last?